 Joe Morello and Joe Benjamin also appear with Brubeck and Desmond on the album, and I personally much prefer Benjamin on bass in the context of this quartet though their regular bassist is superb, too.

 Paul Desmond plays what is arguably his finest recorded solo on the opening track of the album, titled, “Nomad,” an exquisite Brubeck composition that has inexplicably never been recorded by any other artist to my knowledge.

-Regarding Dave Brubeck, a number of times when listening to jazz radio, I heard an astonishingly original and substantial pianist I could not place until checking playlists online, afterwards learning it was Brubeck.
+A number of times when listening to jazz radio, I heard an astonishingly original and substantial pianist I could not place until checking playlists online, afterwards learning it was Dave Brubeck.

 Dave was forced to revise his entire approach to jazz piano after a severe diving accident when he was 30 or 31 that nearly ended his musical life, a truly miraculous accomplishment by itself, taking several years to recover.
 At the age of only 14 or 15, Shankar overcame the tragic murder of his lawyer father during an infamous trial, compounded by losing his mother to pneumonia the following year.
 Parker forged his creations despite an oppressive heroin addiction caused by a cataclysmic car accident at the age of 15 or 16.

 And we can never run out of things to say and write about Ravi Shankar, Charlie Parker and Dave Brubeck even one hundred years after their birth the Year of the Monkey in 1920, more specifically, the Year of the Metal Monkey according to Chinese astrology.

 - Michael Robinson, January and December 2020, Los Angeles